tiagopog/piped_ruby/README.md

 Piped Ruby is a tiny piece of code that brings an awesome feature to Ruby: pipe operators.

-Credit to [Elixir's pipe operator](http://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator) that is the source of inspiration for this gem :-)
+Credit to [Elixir's Pipe Operator](http://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator) and [Chainable Methods](https://github.com/akitaonrails/chainable_methods) Ruby gem which are the source of inspiration for this gem :-)

 ## Installation